-The island nation of Antigua and Barbuda (which is approximately 216-miles east of the U.S. Virgin Islands) has had a 14-year legal battle with the United States stemming from the U.S. prohibition of foreign online gambling operations which devastated what was once $3.4 billion industry in Antigua.
+The island nation of Antigua and Barbuda (which is approximately 216-miles east of the U.S. Virgin Islands) has had a 14-year legal battle with the United States stemming from the U.S. prohibition of foreign online gambling operations which devastated what was once a $3.4 billion industry in Antigua.
 In 2004, the World Trade Organization (WTO) ruled in Antigua favored and, after efforts to resolve the dispute proved “fruitless,” the WTO authorized Antigua to suspend compliance with US intellectual property law up to $21 million annually.

 (The full chronology of this “Mouse That Roared” sage is detailed in our earlier post.)